 Jeremy is a police sergeant for the Des Moines Iowa Police Department.
-He has served as a patrol officer, detective (specializing in arson and financial crime investigations), hostage/crisis negotiator, communications supervisor, patrol sergeant, and leading traffic crash fatality investigations.
-He also retired after almost 20 years in the fire service as a part-time fire lieutenant for the Waukee Fire Department supervising an engine company, medic-squad, and directing the fire training academy.
+He has served as a patrol officer, detective, hostage/crisis negotiator, and peer support coordinator.
+He was promoted to sergeant and as a sergeant, he has managed patrol operations, traffic crash fatality investigations, and sex abuse investigations.
+He also retired after almost 20 years in the fire service as a part-time fire lieutenant supervising an engine company, medic-squad, and directing the fire training academy.

 Jeremy designed, created, and managed the first-in-the-state public safety Peer Support Program which is used as a model for other agencies around the country.
 He specializes in providing training and critical incident response around the state.
 In 2016, Jeremy managed a comprehensive strategic plan for the loss of three Des Moines Police Officers in 2016 including crisis management, logistics, and department wellness.